 • Taxes: Start sooner.
 If you always wait until the last minute, make a goal to get them done early in 2017.

 • Investments: If you are currently putting away $0, make a goal to put away something.
 Shoot for $50-100 a month.

 • Retirement: Get real and see what you will really need.
 Check out this online calculator as a good place to start.

-Third, make one BHAG, Big Harry Audacious Goal!
+Make one BHAG, Big Hairy Audacious Goal!
 You just have to have one!
 Here is our BHAG this year.
 We bought a car and put half down and then financed the other half.
 Our BHAG is to pay the other half off this year.
-If it happens, we will feel awesome, like rockstars!!
-But, if it doesn’t happen it’s not going to ruin the Palmers’ financial situation.
+If it happens, we will feel awesome, like rock stars!
+But, if it doesn’t happen it’s not going to ruin the Kovars’ financial situation.
 Swing for the fence.

 What are some of your “Money goals” for this year?
 Drop a comment below!

 Taylor & Megan